The Holiday

-The Holiday is a 2006 romantic comedy film written, produced and directed by Nancy Meyers.
-Coproduced by Bruce A. Block, it was filmed in both California and England and stars Kate Winslet and Cameron Diaz as Iris and Amanda, two lovelorn women from opposite sides of the Atlantic Ocean, who arrange a home exchange to escape heartbreak during the Christmas and holiday season.
-Jude Law and Jack Black were cast as the film's leading men Graham and Miles, with Eli Wallach, Shannyn Sossamon, Edward Burns, and Rufus Sewell playing key supporting roles.
+The Holiday is a 2006 American romantic comedy film written, produced and directed by Nancy Meyers.
+Co-produced by Bruce A. Block, it was filmed in both California and in England and stars Kate Winslet and Cameron Diaz as Iris and Amanda, two lovelorn women from opposite sides of the Atlantic Ocean, who arrange a home exchange to escape heartbreak during the Christmas and holiday season.
+Jude Law and Jack Black play the film's leading men Graham and Miles, with Eli Wallach, Edward Burns, and Rufus Sewell playing supporting roles.

-The Holiday premiered in New York City on November 29, 2006, before it was theatrically released in the United Kingdom and United States on December 8, 2006.
-The film was distributed by Columbia Pictures in North America and by Universal Pictures overseas.
-It grossed over $205 million worldwide against a budget of $85 million.
-The film received mixed reviews, with critics praising its visual design and the cast's performances, though regarded the plot as predictable.
+The Holiday premiered in New York City on November 29, 2006, before it was released theatrically in the United States on December 8, 2006.
+The film was distributed by Columbia Pictures in North America and by Universal Pictures overseas, and was a commercial success, grossing $205.8 million worldwide against a budget of $85 million.
+The film received mixed critical reviews upon its release, with praise for its visual design and the cast's performances and criticism for its predictable plot.